-5.5.1 The SPRC shall appoint internal examiners and nominate external examiners for approval by the Research and Postgraduate Committee.
-For Higher Doctorate students who are not academic staff at Queen’s, there shall be at least one internal and one external examiner.
+5.5.1 The SPRC shall appoint internal examiners and nominate external examiners for approval in line with the relevant academic governance process on behalf of Academic Council.
+For Higher Doctorate students who are not academic staff at Queen’s, there shall be one internal and one external examiner.
 For Higher Doctorate students who are current academic staff at Queen’s, a second external examiner must be appointed in lieu of the internal examiner.
 The two external examiners must each come from different institutions or organisations.

 5.5.2 Only persons of seniority and experience who are able to command authority within the area of research concerned shall be appointed as examiners.

 5.5.3 The examiners shall not have had substantial co-authoring or collaborative involvement in the student’s work, nor examine a submission whose focus is the examiner’s own work, nor have any links, including personal links, with the student which could be perceived to influence their judgement.

 5.5.4 The external examiner shall be appointed from amongst the current professors, or readers (or equivalent) from an external university.
 External examiners from outside the higher education system, for example from industry or the professions, may be appropriate for submissions in some disciplines, subject to evidence of appropriate experience.
 An external examiner must not have been a member of staff or a student of the University at any time during the three years prior to appointment.

 5.5.5 The internal examiner shall be appointed from amongst the current professors and readers of the University.